Deterministic Identification Over Channels With Power Constraints: Main Results - DMC

-see Fig.~\ref{Fig.DICapacityvsIC}.
+(see Figure~\ref{Fig.DICapacityvsIC}).
 To show the direct part, set $X\sim\text{Bernoulli}(A)$ if $A<\frac{1}{2}$, and $X\sim\text{Bernoulli}\big(\frac{1}{2}\big)$ otherwise.
-The converse part follows from (\ref{eq:BSCcapacity}), as the binary entropy function $H_2(p)$ is strictly increasing on $0\leq p\leq \frac{1}{2}$, attaining its maximum value $H_2(\frac{1}{2})=1$, and strictly decreasing on $ \frac{1}{2}<p\leq 1$ (see Fig.~\ref{Fig.DICapacityvsIC}).
-In accordance with Rem.~\ref{Rem.Geometry}, the geometric interpretation is that the binary Hamming ball of radius $np$ can be covered with codewords.
+The converse part follows from (\ref{eq:BSCcapacity}), as the binary entropy function $H_2(p)$ is strictly increasing on $0\leq p\leq \frac{1}{2}$, attaining its maximum value $H_2(\frac{1}{2})=1$, and strictly decreasing on $ \frac{1}{2}<p\leq 1$ (see Figure~\ref{Fig.DICapacityvsIC}).
+In accordance with Remark~\ref{Rem.Geometry}, the geometric interpretation is that the binary Hamming ball of radius $np$ can be covered with codewords.
 As the volume of the Hamming ball is approximately $ 2^{nH_2(p)}$, one can achieve rates that are arbitrarily close to $H_2(p)$.
-Without an input constraint, i.e. for $A=1$, we recover the result of J\'aJ\'a \cite{J85},
+Without an input constraint, i.e., for $A=1$, we recover the result of J\'aJ\'a \cite{J85},